Did you know that citrus fruits contain a powerful bone-building bioflavonoid?

 Hesperidin is a specific kind of polyphenol (plant chemical) called a bioflavonoid.
 Hesperidin is found exclusively in citrus fruits, and while it’s sometimes called “Vitamin P,” hesperidin is not really a vitamin.
 It acts as an antioxidant, and works in synergy with Vitamin C.

-Antioxidants are important for bone health, so much so, that there’s an entire chapter devoted to this topic in the Save Our Bones Program.
+Antioxidants are important for bone health, so much so, that there’s an entire chapter devoted to this topic in the Osteoporosis Reversal Program.

 In a nutshell, your body’s cells use oxygen in their metabolic processes.
 Despite its efficiency, this process damages a small percentage of cells that then become byproducts known as free radicals.
 This is called oxidation.